Aviva G. Asnis-Alibozek

 During the pandemic, many in-office procedures like SPG blocks, which were used to treat head and facial pain disorders like trigeminal neuralgia, trigeminal autonomic cephalgias including cluster headaches, and other various neuropathic pain disorders, were temporarily discontinued for both patient and healthcare worker risk of viral transmission.
 Utility of healthcare resources and financial burden to the patient has room for optimization.
 There has been a need for effective at-home SPG block treatment over the decades, but now more than ever, during this ongoing pandemic, it is vital.

 Secora K. Unmet Need for Home Administered Sphenopalatine Ganglion Block in the Treatment of Head and Facial Pain Disorders.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.